Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pLe-afyAtIo.md

 > [Music]
 >
-> do you consider your game as niche or do you believe it will go mainstream i i think it kind of is nation way that factory games always felt kind of niche but at the same time i think this game has so much more, i don't know i i don't know i feel like this game is more accessible than some of the others in my opinion i'm not sure if anyone says that but so maybe it will give me a strength
+> do you consider your game as niche or do you believe it will go mainstream- I think it kind of is nation way that factory games always felt kind of niche but at the same time I think this game has so much more, I don't know- I don't know I feel like this game is more accessible than some of the others in my opinion I'm not sure if anyone says that but so maybe it will give me a strength